Minerals for Aging Soils

 Now that I’ve passed the half-century mark I feel fortunate to be only slightly worse for the wear as my body copes with getting older.

-None-the-less, lingering aches in my joints and bones are telling signs that my body is aging.
+Nonetheless, lingering aches in my joints and bones are telling signs that my body is aging.
 These aches come as no surprise of course.
 Scientific studies indicate that as organisms grow old their metabolisms slow down and their tissues acidify.
 Acidification leads to a departure from the chemically balanced, neutral pH state preferred by most living systems, around pH 7.
 I’m quite aware that the buildup of acidity in the human body is associated with any number of health problems, from osteoporosis to diabetes.
 All the more reason to stay active, eat good organic food (grown here on the farm), and take mineral supplements to buffer my body against the buildup of acids that would attack my bones and cartilage.
 But that’s only half of the story.
 For as I am aging, so are the plants and the soils around me.
 It makes sense that if I’m to going to keep getting the proper set of nutrients needed to balance my pH, then I have to be sure the plants and soils that sustain me are getting the same set of nutrients.
 So twice a year I give the fields and trees where I live a hefty dose of mineral fertilizer (the same mineral supplements I take each morning at breakfast) which enriches the soil and reduces acidity.
 The results of these treatments on the trees have been rather astounding.
-As the photos below indicate, oak trees that are diseased and dying can be shown to quickly recover in response to the mineral amendments.
-In this case I have applied minerals topically to both the bark and the soils.
+Oak trees that are diseased and dying can be shown to quickly recover in response to the mineral amendments.
+I have applied minerals topically to both bark and soils.
 To understand better how it is possible to get such positive results, let me delve further into the concepts of aging and acidification.

 Why do living systems tend to acidify with age?
 Ultimately, it comes down to the fact that life is comprised largely of water, a universal solvent.
 At the molecular level, living cells and tissues behave more like solutions of chemicals in water than anything solid.
 Acidification is the inevitable result of one key property of water, its differential solubility of acidic and basic materials.
 Basic substances, which add to the alkalinity of a system, are more soluble in water than substances that acidify.
 Thus, over time as water flows through an aging system, alkaline substances are dissolved away more quickly and tend to become depleted relative to acidic substances.
 Because of this fact, microbes, animals, plants, ecosystems, and soils are all confronted in life with the same problem as they age they tend to acidify.